K0Rhq/un/README.md

 ### `v0.4.0-alpha`

-A documenation framework built with Astro where you can build your own docs and component playground where you control the layout, components, and design.
+A documentation framework built with Astro where you can build your own docs and component playground where you control the layout, components, and design.

 ## Codebase